The Eden Valley

 A Walker’s Paradise

 Cumbria’s Eden Valley has a variety of walking routes for all abilities - the gritstone edges of Mallerstang, Wild Boar Fell, Cross Fell and the river banks along the Eden – are just some of our favourite walks in Eden.
 To the south the Howgills offer quiet walking routes up grassy fells.
 The Howgills were a favourite haunt of Wainwright due to their peaceful and remote nature and remain a firm favourite for those seeking to escape busy Lakeland summits.
-Eden shares its border with the Yorkshire Dales and Wendsleydale, two hugely popular locations for walkers and ramblers.
+Eden shares its border with the Yorkshire Dales and Wensleydale, two hugely popular locations for walkers and ramblers.

 A Valley Of Myths And Legends